Mission Statement for Speech-Language Pathology & Audiology Programs

 of the Mid-Atlantic Region, and outreach to the community.

-- Objective 1.1: Focus on the student and faculty development in the area of cultural
+- Objective 1.1: Provide opportunities for student and faculty development in the area

 - Objective 1.2: Strengthen academic-community collaborations that provide clinical